 I yearned to avoid the throw-away plastic baggies, the plastic Tupperware food containers and the plastic/vinyl lunchboxes sold at the big-box retailers that are so ubiquitous.
 But as I searched high and low in sporting goods stores, big-box retailers and online, I was unable to put together a lunch kit that met my needs.
 I wondered, "What is the best way to pack a lunch?"
 That was when, about five years ago, I resolved to develop a lunch kit for kids ages 3 to 103... something healthy for people and the planet.

-What I've come up with is a back-to-the-basics solution.
-The kit starts with a 100% cotton, machine washable bag with matching cloth napkins.
-Inside the bag, which can be converted from shoulder bag, to sling bag to backpack, are reusable bamboo utensils, and a two-level stainless steel ECOlunchbox sized to fit a sandwich.
+What I've come up with is a back-to-the-basics solution using traditional materials: stainless steel and cotton.
 What have I left out?
 Plastics.
 Disposables.
 Vinyl.
 PVC.
 Lead.
 And, of course, the lunch.
 That part is up to you!

-I hope you and your family enjoy using my ECOlunchbox Kit.
-After all, it's healthy for people and the planet.
+I hope you and your family enjoy celebrating lunchtime with ECOlunchbox Kit.
+After all, our lunchware solutions are healthy for people, planet and your pocketbook.
 What could taste better than that?